content snare

 Passwords are never stored in plain text within the database.
 An individual hash and salt is stored for each user ensuring compromise of one password will not allow other passwords to be obtained.

-Passwords are redacted in all logs.
+Passwords are never stored in any logs.

 Development Framework